 Then, select the Gross Sales metric

-Select the time range that you want the data to be calculated for
+Select the time range that you want the Gross Sales to be calculated for

-Now, use the Filter orders based on Customer Segment defined in Shopify Admin section to select the customer segment to be used.
+Now, use the Filter orders based on Customer Segment defined in Shopify Admin section to select the customer segment.

 Note: The customer segments shown are the ones you have defined in your Shopify Admin.
-To add or change your segments please use the Shopify Admin, and Mixtable will reflect your changes automatically.
+To add or change your segments, please use the Shopify Admin, and Mixtable will automatically reflect your changes.

 From the Shopify Sync Settings window, choose Analytics